Volume 1, Issue 2 Year 2012 - Pages 50-60

 For the forthcoming design, we consider the following assumptions (Zhu and Khayati, 2011):

-A1.The vector of unknown constant parameters is bounded, with
+vector of unknown constant parameters is

 (3) |

-A2. is continuously bounded, and both functions and are Lipschitz in, with
+continuously bounded, and both functions

 (4) |